The Bankrate promise

 If your credit isn’t that great, you may struggle to get approved for a credit card due to your credit score.
 In some cases, you may only be able to get approved for a secured credit card that requires a cash deposit as collateral.

 However, the Petal 1 Visa Credit Card is issued by WebBank, and it lets consumers get approved using alternate credit data.
-This means you may be able to get approved with a bad credit score, provided WebBank likes what it sees of your banking history.
+This means you may be able to get approved with no credit score, provided WebBank likes what it sees of your banking history.

 You want to build credit with minimal fees